Harshit-shrivastav/webpage-telegram-notify/README.md

 ## Acknowledgments

-This project is inspired by the need for a simple notification system for website owners to track visitor subscriptions.
+This project is inspired by the need for a simple notification system for website owners to track visitor.